"I enjoy saving people’s lives." - Olu

-In our latest edition of Licensed Life, Get Licensed speaks to bodyguard to the stars Olu ‘Henchy’ Johnson.
+In our latest edition of Behind the Licence, Get Licensed speaks with bodyguard to the stars Olu ‘Henchy’ Johnson.
 In this candid interview, Close Protection Operative Olu lets us know his thoughts on the security industry and what it’s like being an international bodyguard.

 What made you decide to get into the security industry?

 I got into the security industry by accident.
 My background is actually law and I worked in criminal law for three years.
 My friend Shayne went to apply for a SIA licence and told me that I should do this and I was like “no thank you.”
 Shayne said “you should do this with me” and he told me that I’m a people person and I will do well.
 The day I did it, I literally got the last place on the course and now I’m an international bodyguard.

 What types of security have you worked in?

 I have done everything.
 I’ve done venue security, CCTV, worked with dogs, events, asset protection, residential protection, transit protection, and undercover work; worked with the police and worked with the council.